 The NSA does not coordinate supervision approach with relevant cross-border NSAs for the supervision of IM with cross-border infrastructure.
 The NSA has not developed arrangements for coordinated and joint supervision.
-The NSA does not have any cooperation arrangement with NIBs, certification bodies for ECM and other competence authorities or bodies.
+The NSA does not competence authorities or bodies.
+J. Reporting to the Agency have any cooperation arrangement with NIBs, certification bodies for ECM and other